US consumer spending up 8.2%, partly erasing record plunge

 Besides whatever unemployment aid states are providing to the 30 million jobless Americans, the federal government is providing $600 a week in additional benefits.
 The federal money has pumped nearly $20 billion a week into the economy and enabled many of the unemployed to stay afloat.
 But the $600 a week in aid will expire after July, and Trump administration officials have said they oppose an extension.

 Without the stimulus checks or an extension of unemployment aid, it’s unclear whether consumers will keep spending freely.
-In testimony to Congress last week, Federal Reserve Jerome Powell said he thought Congress should consider providing some form of extended unemployment benefits beyond their typical six-month period, on the assumption that joblessness will likely still be quite high by year’s end.
+In testimony to Congress last week, Federal Reserve Jerome Powell said he thought lawmakers should consider providing some form of extended unemployment benefits beyond their typical six-month period, on the assumption that joblessness will likely still be quite high by year’s end.

 Last month’s rise in consumer spending also coincides with a sudden surge in coronavirus cases that’s forcing states and businesses to consider scaling back or even reversing the re-openings.
 If an escalation of the pandemic does force another round of widespread business shutdowns, fewer people would shop, travel, eat out or attend large events.
 That would reverse any rebound in spending and would further weaken the economy.

 Consumer spending is closely watched because it accounts for about 70% of economic activity.
-Despite the increased spending in May, economists have estimated that the economy, as measured by the gross domestic product, is contracting at a roughly 30% annual rate in the April-June quarter after shrinking at a 5% percent rate in the January-March period.
+Despite the increased spending in May, economists have estimated that the economy, as measured by the gross domestic product, is contracting at a roughly 30% annual rate in the April-June quarter after shrinking at a 5% rate in the January-March period.
 That would be, by far, the worst U.S. quarterly contraction since record-keeping began in 1948.

+Economists cautioned against reading much into last month’s surge in consumer spending.
+They noted that the increase followed two record declines and that it still left spending 11% below its pace before the pandemic hit.

+“Amid rapidly rising infections across many states, risks to the outlook are dangerously tilted to the downside,” Gregory Daco, chief U.S. economist at Oxford Economics, said in a research note.

 In February, the economy fell into a deep recession, according to the National Bureau of Economic Research, the association of economists that is the official arbiter of recessions in the United States.
 Most analysts expect the economy to rebound in the second half of this year before potentially regaining its pre-pandemic level in late 2021 at the earliest.